aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 ### Configuration

 The initial configuration will come in two flavors combined for better performance: memory (faster) and disk (slowly).
-Developers will be allowed to choose, althought by default it will come like described in the previous section.
+Developers will be allowed to choose, although by default it will come like described in the previous section.

 ### Implementation details